besimaltnok/Automatic_Information_Hacking/README.md

 Nmap, Dirb, Gobuster, theHarvester, Sqlmap tools have been automated.
 It is the tool that will make your time more valuable.
 Time Is Everything!

-# How To İnstall With Linux ?
+# How To Install With Linux ?

 git clone